bricksdont/sockeye-toy-models/README.md

     git clone https://github.com/bricksdont/sockeye-toy-models
     cd sockeye-toy-models

-Create a new virtualenv that uses Python 3:
+Create a new virtualenv that uses Python 3.
+Please make sure to run this command outside of any virtual Python environment:

     ./scripts/make_virtualenv.sh